Motivation and Background

 - Recursive feature selection and cross-validation (RFECV): using the built-in Scikit-learn function to auto-reduce features in the linear regression model to the optimal number generated from the procedure.

 - Feature Importance: any features with an importance of < 1% for the random forest and gradient boosting models were dropped.
 While this is somewhat arbitrary and it may certainly be possible to use a higher threshold, the purpose of the study is to asses an automatable or semi-automatable approach so the selection of a standard threshold was used.

 Note that for the Random Forest and Gradient Boosting model, no hyperparameters were tuned.
-Accordingly, it is expected that better performance could be gained at least for the Gradient Boosting model.
+Accordingly, it is expected that better performance could be gained for these model.